KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

 Generally, high scores indicate regions of high similarity, and most scoring functions are limited to the interval [0, 1], with 1 being a perfect match (see :doc:`exhaustive template matching <../reference/matching_exhaustive>` for details on your specific scoring method).

 ``match_template.py`` performs an search of all rotational and translation degrees of freedom of the input.
 For a three-dimensional input this corresponds to a six-dimensional search.
 Due to memory contraints, this problem is simplified by only storing the maximum score for each translation of the template as well as the rotation used to obtain it.
-This results in two arrays with the same shape as the template.
+This results in two arrays with the same shape as the target.

 To better understand this, lets recall an example from the :ref:`Preprocessing section <preprocess-filtering>`: